dotlang/language/doc/RFE.md

 `:: := /core/net/socket`
 No.

-? - If a lambda is on a single line, it must be a single expression, so it won't need braces.
-So can we braces must always be on their own line?

-? - Merge multiple modules into same namespace by:
+Y - Merge multiple modules into same namespace by:
 `import a,b,c -> ns` So ns will contain all symbols from a and b and c.
 But obviously, its not possible to have multiple ns on the right and one module on the left.

+Y - If a lambda is on a single line, it must be a single expression, so it won't need braces.
+So can we braces must always be on their own line?

 ? - Types are bindings too.
 But they are compile time bindings which are used by compiler at the time of compilation.